-At a mine in Texas unacceptably high vibration levels and high bearing temperatures were being observed on an 1800 RPM Marathon electric motor coupled to a Lufkin gearbox needed to drive the world’s second longest conveyor system (21 miles).
+At a mine in Texas, unacceptably high vibration levels and high bearing temperatures were observed on an 1800 RPM Marathon electric motor coupled to a Lufkin gearbox needed to drive the world’s second-longest conveyor system (21 miles).
 Good shaft alignment is crucial.
-Obviously the alignment has to be done uncoupled since the gearbox shaft cannot be rotated manually.
+Obviously, the alignment has to be done uncoupled since the gearbox shaft cannot be rotated manually.
 Alignment was originally attempted with dial indicators; however, the shaft and coupling surfaces where the indicators could mount were not in the best condition and this was causing significant repeatability problems with the alignment readings.

 Fig 1: Rotalign mounted on uncoupled shafts

 Their main issue was that the gearbox could not be rotated by hand.
 We suggested to the customer that he use a ROTALIGN® ULTRA system, taking advantage of the Pass Mode measurement capability.
 The customer purchased the ROTALIGN ULTRA and a specially designed ALI 2.230 magnetic sliding bracket.
 Readings were taken in pass mode as suggested.
 In this mode, hundreds of readings are taken at many different shaft rotational positions, hence improving the chances of getting repeatable readings.
 The excellent repeatability obtained can be seen in the ROTALIGN’s Measurement table in Figure 2 below.

 Fig. 2: ROTALIGN Measurement Table